 EGP members have been trained on all aspects of the university’s grievance process and can provide sensitive intake and initial counseling of complaints, as well as act as advisers to individuals throughout the complaint process.
 They can serve as a source of advice, support, and referral to help you know your options and to assist you through whatever process you choose.

 All of the individuals listed in this section are trained to support students who have experienced any form of gender-based violence.
 Colgate respects your privacy.
 Reports of sexual assault will be shared only with individuals on a need-to-know basis or as required by law.

 Campus Safety, 315-228-7911

 Campus Safety officers are on duty 24 hours a day, seven days a week and are trained in assisting victims of sexual violence.
 Campus Safety also provides free transportation to Oneida or Syracuse for access to a Sexual Assault Nurse Examiner (SANE).
 A friend, staff member or equity grievance panel member can accompany you.
 Campus Safety can also put you in touch with the on-call dean or counselor, and can assist you with making a report to the Hamilton Police Department.
-Campus Safety is located at 88 Hamilton Street in the gray building between Merrill House and Sigma Chi fraternity.
+Campus Safety is located at 88 Hamilton Street in the gray building next to Merrill House.

 Dean of the College Administrative Advisers

 Dean of the College staff (administrative advisers) can put you in touch with the appropriate medical and counseling personnel.
 The dean can also help with matters such as adjusting living arrangements, managing academic obligations, and the disciplinary process.
 You can locate your administrative adviser by calling 315-228-7368 or stopping by 116 McGregory Hall.
 An on-call dean can be reached after business hours by calling Campus Safety (315-228-7911).

 Director of Residential Life